 1.2) Installing the Android SDK

-To run the Android-UI-Helper which extracts screenshots and UI-dump xml files from an app currently running on an Android device, you must first install the most recent version of the Android SDK.
+To run the screenrecord tool which records the screen from an app currently running on an Android device, you must first install the most recent version of the Android SDK.
 This will allow our program to interface with a connected Android device or emulator connected to a PC or Mac.
 It is not necessary to install the full-fledged version of the SDK that includes Android Studio, but rather, you can simply download the SDK tools, and use the built-in installer to download the platform-tools.
 This process involves the following steps:

 Download the Android SDK command line tools (See Picture below) from the following link, you will need to scroll down to the bottom of the page for the correct download: https://developer.android.com/studio/index.html